PlasmaPhysicsUdeC/Vlasova.jl/docs/src/index.md

 * Examine the results of a simulation generically.
 * Use arbitrary symplectic **non-gradient** integrators. (gradient integrators are being implemented!)
 * Perform multi-threaded simulations.
+  By default Vlasova will use all the threads available to the julia process.

 ## Asumptions